-Lin Heung Tea House is completely different from the 3 previous dim sum restaurants in Hong Kong we have recommended.
-It’s a much more traditional experience and you can forget everything we have told you about how easy it is to order dim sum.
+Lin Heung Tea House is completely different from the three previous dim sum restaurants in Hong Kong we have recommended.
+It’s a much more traditional experience.
+You can forget everything we have told you about how easy it is to order dim sum.
 If you don’t speak Cantonese then nothing about eating at Lin Heung Tea House is easy, but that’s the fun of it!

-At Lin Heung Tea House you can expect very little English to be spoken and no menu at all for the dim sum.
+At Lin Heung Tea House, you can expect very little English and no menu at all for the dim sum.
 Instead, dishes are rolled out on carts by little ladies and diners quickly descend on them in a mad rush to secure the best dim sum.

-When you arrive you’ll either be indicated to grab whatever empty seats you see available or if you’re lucky one of the waiters will give a spot at a table a quick wipe down and motion for you to be seated.
+When you arrive you’ll either be indicated to grab whatever empty seats you see available.
+Or, if you’re lucky, one of the waiters will give you a spot at a table after a quick wipe-down and motion for you to sit.

-First, you’ll be brought a steaming pot of tea of your choice with a cup, and a bowl of hot water to clean and warm up your teacup.
-You’ll also be given an ordering card that is a nondescript list of numbers.
+First, they’ll bring a steaming pot of tea of your choice with a cup, and a bowl of hot water to clean and warm up your teacup.
+You’ll also give an ordering card that is a nondescript list of numbers.

-Traditional Cantonese dim sum is available from 6:30am until 2:00pm but make sure you arrive before noon if you really want to have the full experience.
-After mid-day, most of the steamed dumplings and more popular dishes will be sold out and you’ll be stuck staring at dim sum trolly after dim sum trolly of steamed sponge cake.
+Traditional Cantonese dim sum is available from 6:30 am until 2 pm.
+But, make sure you arrive before noon if you really want to have the full experience.
+After mid-day, most of the steamed dumplings and more popular dishes will be sold out.
+You’ll probably be stuck staring at dim sum trolly after dim sum trolly of steamed sponge cake.
 It’s good, but probably not what you came for.

 Address for Lin Heung Tea House: G/F 160-164 Wellington Street, Central